DevonDevilliers/QIQSS-Code/docs/source/Alazartech.rst

 Structure of an acquisition
 ---------------------------

-Before actually performing the acquisition, some operations have to realized.
-The card should first be configured, which means that the sample rate, the clock used for the sampling, the size of the screen :class:`input_range`, the channels and the trigger operation should be given to the card
+Before actually performing the acquisition, some operations have to be realized.
+The card should first be configured, which means that the :class:`sample rate`, the :class:`clock_type` used for the sampling, the size of the screen :class:`input_range`, the delay to trigger :class:`trigger_delay` should be provided to the card, alongside information about each channel 1 (channel A) and 2 (channel B), that are the channel used to trigger :class:`trigger_channel_1`/:class:`trigger_channel_2` , the level at which to trigger :class:`trigger_level_1`/:class:`trigger_level_2`, the slope for which to trigger (for an ascending or descending signal) :class:`trigger_slope_1` and :class:`trigger_slope_2`, and the limit of the bandwith :class:`bw_limited_A`/:class:`bw_limited_B`.
+This configuration is performed in :py:func:`instruments.ATSBoard.ConfigureBoard`.
+When calling this function, the board is configured if the parameters have never been provided to the card or if one parameter was modified since the previous configuration.
+This function is called at the beginning of all the acquisition functions.